snippetsBySam/OTB-Holiday-Search/README.md

 ## Structure

 The library consists of 2 projects.
 One for the Search app and another for all the tests.
-The test project uses the same folder hierachy as the main project and all classes have their corresponsing test files (where relevant).
+The test project uses the same folder hierachy as the main project and all classes have their corresponding test files (where relevant).